vtereshkov/umka-lang/doc/api.md

 typedef void (*UmkaHookFunc)(const char *fileName, const char *funcName, int line);
 ```
 Umka debug hook function.
 A callback that is called each time a hook event occurs.

+Parameters:

+`fileName`: Source file in which the event occured
+`funcName`: Function in which the event occured
+`line`: Source file line at which the event occured

 ### Functions